bingli8899/BEM780_NGS_tutorials/README.md

 # Basic workflow for SNP calling
 The basic workflow for NGS analysis including: 1.
 Quality Control; 2.
 Alignment; 3.
 SNP calling.
 To run that, let's download the required softwares.
+This tutorial will focus on alignment and SNP calling.
+I will briefly discuss the procesure for quality control.

 ## Directory set-up and software installation:
 First, log into any Linux-based server or using local terminal, and create a directory called ,NGS_tutorials, all operations will be conducted within this $ROOT folder.